lexmaister/codestral_ros2_gen/docs/Example_network_scanner_node.md

 ```

 ## Package Structure
-ROS2 package structure for the service:
+ROS2 package structure for the network scanner node:
 ```
-object_height/
+network_scanner/
-├── object_height/              # Python package
+├── network_scanner/                  # Python package
 │   ├── __init__.py
-│   └── service_node.py         # Test service implementation for package init
+│   └── network_scanner_node.py       # Test node for package init
-├── srv/
+├── msg/
-│   └── ObjectHeight.srv        # Service definition
+│   ├── IPStatus.msg                  # Message for one host
+|   └── NetworkStatus.msg             # Message for array of hosts
 ├── test/
-│   └── test_service_node.py    # Unit tests
+│   └── test_network_scanner_node.py  # Unit tests
 ├── CMakeLists.txt                    # Build configuration
 └── package.xml                       # Package metadata
 ```

 ## Example Explanation

 **Configuration**:
    - The project uses a configuration file (`config.yaml`) to manage settings for the model, generation, test, metrics collection, output, and input files.
-You can find this file in the `examples/object_height` directory.
+You can find this file in the `examples/network_scanner` directory.

 **Generator Script**:
-   - The `generator.py` script in the `examples/object_height` directory prepares the prompt, interacts with the AI model, and handles the generation process.
+   - The `generator.py` script in the `examples/network_scanner` directory prepares the prompt, interacts with the AI model, and handles the generation process.
 This script is the entry point for generating ROS2 service nodes.

-**Service Interface and Test Files**:
+**Node Interface and Test Files**:
    - These files are specified in the configuration and are used to construct the prompt for the AI model.
-You can find them in the `src/object_height/srv` and `src/object_height/test` directories, respectively.
+You can find them in the `src/network_scanner/msg` and `src/network_scanner/test` directories, respectively.

 ## Setup and Testing (ROS2 Humble)